 When curled up, these Spiky caterpillars reveal distinct red stripes hidden beneath their spiny covering.

-When it senses danger, the big woolly bear will curl up into a ball to protect itself.
+The big woolly bear will curl into a ball to protect itself when it senses danger.
 This behavior is easily recognizable.

-This action causes these Spiky caterpillars to expose orange-red bands around its body.
+This action causes these Spiky caterpillars to expose orange-red bands around their bodies.

 Because of this movement, the caterpillar is easy to detect due to the bright red stripes wrapped around its body.

-The spines found on the leopard moth caterpillar do not contain any poison.
+The spines of the leopard moth caterpillar do not contain poison.
 Nevertheless, although the caterpillar appears fluffy, the spikes are very pointed.

-These irritating hairs can create a burning feeling on the skin and a rash that appears red after removal.
+After removal, these irritating hairs can create a burning feeling and a red rash.

-Therefore, even though a gigantic woolly bear isn’t dangerous, it is better to avoid coming into contact with this spiny beetle.
+Therefore, even though a gigantic woolly bear isn’t dangerous, it’s better to avoid coming into contact with this spiny beetle.

 The huge woolly bear caterpillar does not begin its life as an insect that resembles a spiny worm.

-Instead, the small caterpillar is orange in color and has scattered tufts of setae on its body throughout the first few stages of its life (irritating hairs).
+Instead, the small caterpillar is orange and has scattered tufts of setae (irritating hairs) on its body throughout the first few stages of its life.

-When it reaches maturity, it transforms into a caterpillar covered in glossy bristly setae.
+It transforms into a caterpillar covered in glossy, bristly setae when it reaches maturity.

 After emerging from its stage as a pupa, the Great Leopard Moth is the adult form of the Giant Woolly Bear.